deprimus/Tale/SETUP.md

       For each Tale canvas, try changing the `Sort Order` to a high number like `1000`.
       Of course, you may adjust these values in order to change the order of the Tale canvases (e.g. transition canvas over dialog canvas).
       However, all canvases should have a value that is higher than the value of any other canvas.
+- Dialog, transitions and others are affected by timeScale
+    - those actions use `Time.deltaTime`.
+If you don't want them to be affected by the time scale, see the source code of each action and change `deltaTime` to `fixedDeltaTime`.
+      An option could be added in the future to make it easier to change this.
+For now, change it manually.